CollegeBoreal/INF1087-200-20H-02/4.Kubernetes/300107361/README.md

 Setting Docker configuration on the remote daemon...
 Checking connection to Docker...
 Docker is up and running!
-To see how to connect your Docker Client to the Docker Engine running on this virtual machine, run: C:\ProgramData\chocolatey\lib\docker-machine\bin\docker-machine.exe env cb-gcp-test
+To see how to connect your Docker Client to the Docker Engine running on this virtenv cb-gcp-test
 ```
-:b: Connexion a la VM
+:b: Connexion a la VM depuis GCloudSDK
 ```
-Using username "Tochgaly-K.J.Etienne".
+$ gcloud beta compute ssh --zone us-central1-a cb-gcp-test --project b300107361 Using username "Tochgaly-K.J.Etienne".
 Authenticating with public key "LAPTOP-1Q5O20OP\Tochgaly-K.J.Etienne@LAPTOP-1Q5O20OP" Welcome to Ubuntu 16.04.2 LTS (GNU/Linux 4.10.0-27-generic x86_64)